henrique-coder/streamsnapper/README.md

     connection_speed=80,  # The connection speed in Mbps. (default: 80)
     overwrite=True,  # Overwrite the file if it already exists.
-Otherwise, a "_1", "_2", etc. suffix will be added. (default: True) show_progress_bar=True,  # Show or hide the download progress bar. (default: True) headers=None,  # Custom headers to include in the request.
-If None, default headers will be used. (default: None) timeout=None  # Timeout in seconds for the download process.
+Otherwise, a "_1", "_2", etc. suffix will be added. (default: True) show_progress_bar=True,  # Show or hide the download progress bar. (default: True) custom_headers=None,  # Custom headers to include in the request.
+If None, default headers will be used.
+Imutable headers are 'Accept-Encoding' and 'Range'. (default: None) timeout=None  # Timeout in seconds for the download process.
 Or None for no timeout. (default: None) )